 The word ‘free’ excites almost everybody, and believe it or not; it definitely encourages you to take up some courses even if you’re only slightly interested in the subject.
 Online courses give you the freedom to work during your free time from the comfort of your home, and you can always stop whenever you feel like it.
 There isn’t any accurate assessment of work unless you join one on one sessions, but these courses definitely teach you just as much as you could learn in a degree course!

 So what are you waiting for?
 We’ve listed down a few free graphic design courses you can take while working from home.
 Five major platforms provide online graphic design courses – Skillshare, Udemy, Canva, and Coursera.
 You can run along and check out the details of each!

-Conducted by Rawson Uddin, this course provides about seven-hour on-demand video material, full-time access, and also a completion certificate towards the end.
+Conducted by Rawson Uddin, this course provides about seven-hour on-demand video materials, full-time access, and also a completion certificate towards the end.
 However, as it is an advanced-level course, it comes with one essential requirement – some preoccupied knowledge about Adobe Illustrator.
-This course not only gives you the knowledge about your logo design projects but maybe even starting a logo design company on the sides.
-It embodies the following aspects gracefully –
+This course not only gives you knowledge about your logo design projects but maybe even start a logo design company on the side.
+It embodies the following aspects gracefully:

 - Choosing the right typeface